 \section{Abstract}

 Fuchsian differential equations $H_j$ of order $j=3,\dots,6$ with three singular points and one accessory parameter are presented.
-The shift operators for $H_6$ are studied, which lead to assign the accessory parameter of $H_6$ a cubic polynomial of local exponents so that the equations have nice properties: shift operators and several symmetries.
+The shift operators for $H_6$ are studied.
+They lead to assign the accessory parameter of $H_6$ a cubic polynomial of local exponents so that the equation has several nice symmetries.
 The other equations will be studied in the forthcoming papers.

 {\bf Subjectclass}[2020]: Primary 34A30; Secondary 34M35, 33C05, 33C20, 34M03.